TrisTheKitten/My-Python-Practices/README.md

 # Python Code Practices Repository

-This repository contains a collection of myh Python code practices for learning and improving programming skills.
+This repository contains a collection of my Python code practices for learning and improving programming skills.

 ## Getting Started
 To get started with the Python code practices, simply clone the repository to your local machine using the following command: